-Research Reports: You will be given 2 problems to solve.
-For each problem you will write a report.
-The report should detail how you went about solving the problem.
-Your report should include: how you defined the problem, relevant information for the definition and method of solving the problem (this should include quotes and references to written material), techniques for solving the problem (including sources of information--this may involve transcripts, drawings, test results, etc.), your solution to the problem including why this solution is adequate (how it fits with the relevant information cited earlier), and your evaluation of what needs to be done next (what limitations did you perceive, what new questions were raised, what parts of the question remain unanswered).
-These reports will be subjectively graded based on your ability to bring the resources available to you in attempting to solve the problem.
+Research Reports: You will be given 2 questions to investigate.
+For each question you will write a report.
+The report should detail how you went about answering the question.
+Your report should include: the question and related sub-questions, relevant information for the answers and method of answering the questions (this should include quotes and references to written material), techniques for answering the questions (including sources of information--this may involve transcripts, drawings, test results, etc.), your answers to the questions including why these answers are adequate (how they fit with the relevant information cited earlier), and your evaluation of what needs to be done next (what limitations did you perceive, what new questions were raised, what parts of the question remain unanswered).
+Include "next steps" for these children, merging what you have learned about the children with what you have learned from your assigned readings, in-class discussions and projects.
+If these children were in your classroom, what are some specific activities that you might provide to further their cognitive development, given where they are now in their development?
+These reports will be subjectively graded based on your ability to bring the resources available to you in attempting to answer the question.
 All students must collect data.
-Failure to collect data will result in a 5 point deduction in the points earned for a report.
+The first paper will be graded on content, form, and supporting documents.
+The second paper will be a group paper and will be graded on content, form, supporting documents and individual contribution.

-Presentation of your learning: You will each prepare a 10 minute presentation of the learning that you have had during the semester related to the research you have done, discussion in class, and preparedness/participation in class.
+Presentation of your learning: You will each prepare a 5- 10 minute presentation of the learning that you have had during the semester related to the research you have done, discussion in class, and preparedness/participation in class.
 These will be presented to the class near the end of the semester.
 Grading of these presentations will be based on clear and compelling description of how your thinking has changed during the semester, what impacted your learning, and examples of research that supported this learning, based on your experiences this semester.
-This presentation will represent 15% of the student's grade.
+This presentation will represent 10% of the student's grade.

-Mid-term Comprehensive Exam: This exam will represent 20% of the student's grade.
+Mid-term Comprehensive Exam: This exam will represent 15% of the student's grade.